MakeaMatch

 2) Key concepts

-• Playmates: your accepted connections.
+• Playmates: your accepted person-to-person connections.

 3) Getting started

-3. Create a request in Play.
+4. Create a request or use Quick Play.

 4) Profile

-5) Sports & style
+5) Interests & style

 6) Location & radius